Supporting NHS Test and Trace Privacy Notice

-Processing your personal data for the purposes of NHS Test and Trace is necessary for English Heritage to comply with its legal obligation as set out in the Health Protection (Coronavirus, Collection of Contact Details etc and Related Requirements) Regulations 2020.
+Processing employee and volunteer data for the purposes of NHS Test and Trace including local authority public health tracing, is necessary for English Heritage to comply with its legal Health & Safety obligations to manage COVID-19 cases in the workplace.

 Who will your information be shared with?

-NHS Test and Trace will only ask English Heritage for this information where it is necessary, either because someone who has tested positive for COVID-19 has listed one of our properties as a place they visited recently, or because one of our properties has been identified as the location of a potential local outbreak of COVID-19.
+NHS Test and Trace and, or, local authority public health teams will only ask English Heritage for this information where it is necessary, either because an employee or volunteer who has tested positive for COVID-19, or because one of our properties has been identified as the location of a potential local outbreak of COVID-19.

-We will only share this information when it is requested by NHS Test and Trace.
+We will only share this information when it is requested by NHS Test and Trace or the local authority public health team.
 We will ensure that this information is shared in a safe and secure way.

 Where information is shared with NHS Test and Trace the Department of Health and Social Care (DHSC) will be data controller for the information at the point it receives the data from English Heritage.
-The DHSC Privacy notice for maintaining records of staff, customers and visitors to support NHS Test and Trace is available at https://www.gov.uk/government/publications/privacy-notice-for-maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace
+The DHSC Privacy notice for maintaining records of staff, customers and visitors to support NHS Test and Trace is available at https://www.gov.uk/government/publications/privacy-notice-for-maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace/privacy-notice-for-maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace

 For further information on how local authority public health teams manage your personal data please refer to the relevant local authority website.